teohxuen/website/content/report/final_report.md

 ### 7.2.2 Design Concept 2 - Accompanying PCB Within the Battery Charging Box

 To address these limitations, a revised design places a PCB with wireless capabilities in the BCB.
 The battery hull connects to the LiPo charger in the BCB via the connector in Figure 24.
-As such, the CAN Low and CAN High data line are unused during charging.
+As such, the CAN Low and CAN High data lines are unused during charging.
 Using this connection, a microcontroller can retrieve data from the PMB when it is charging and upload it online.

 Hence, a Battery Telemetry Board (BTB) was designed to reside within the BCB.
 It uses an Espressif32-DevKitC V4 as it was readily available in the lab.
 While this would mean an additional component is required to reside within the BCB, it is worthwhile as other features such as [Real-Time Safety and Status Notifications](#81-real-time-safety-and-status-notifications) can be implemented on the same Battery Telemetry Board.